taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Account_Management/Organizations_in_Taikun.md

 # **Organizations in Taikun**
 **:fontawesome-regular-handshake: Partner**

-Organizations in Taikun allow users to be grouped and share information.
+Organizations in Taikun CloudWorks allow users to be grouped and share information.
 This feature helps businesses or groups collaborate and share resources within the platform.

 - Users are assigned to organizations, and each organization can include multiple users.
 - Information and resources are visible only within the assigned organization, ensuring data separation and security.